RyanSnodgrass/vagrant-rails-dev-machine/README.md

 Deploy the CAS app:
 --------------------
-Unforunately, in the current form, "root" cannot run "bundle install" because it can't install bundler.
-So you will have to manually start the app.
-Fortunately, that's pretty automated.
+Unforunately, in this version, you still have to manually start the app.
+Fortunately, it's pretty automated.

 SSH into vagrant (`vagrant ssh` on mac) then...